 Is My Dog Crate Too Small?

 It’s tempting to use the smallest dog crate you think you can reasonably get away with.
-However, a crate that is too small can cause problems such as muscle stiffness or soreness, for your dog.
+However, a crate that is too small can cause problems such as muscle stiffness or soreness, for your Labrador.
 Crate training during potty training relies on the crate not being too big, but too small can be equally problematic.

-It can also cause mental distress in some dogs and so it’s important to get that crate size right
+It can also cause mental distress in some dogs and so it’s important to get that crate size right.

 Outgrowing the puppy crate.